-- On the "Electric Winch Controls" panel, turn the circuit breaker to the "ON" position. - Operate winch "A" by moving the winch "A" control switch to the "RAISE" position to raise the tower. - Insert and lock pin "C" to secure tower in upright position.
+- On the "Electric Winch Controls" panel, turn winch circuit breaker to the "ON" position. - Operate winch "A" by moving the "Raise" control switch to the "UP" position to raise the tower. - Insert and lock pin "C" to secure tower in upright position.